mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/README.md

 </div>
 <br />
-In the end, both ChIP-seq and CUT&RUN DNA libraries will be sequenced and follow a similar path for analysis.
+In the end, both $$\textnormal{\color{darkorange}CRC ecosystem}$$ ChIP-seq and CUT&RUN DNA libraries will be sequenced and follow a similar path for analysis.
 Let's comapre the analysis steps:
 <br />
 <br />
 <div align="center">